-You build a strong marriage with transparency.
+You build a strong foundation of marriage with transparency.
 Secrets only seed doubt and anxiety and then resentment kicks in.
 The foundation of a good marriage also means being vulnerable.
-After all, if you can’t be yourself, then why should anyone else be themselves around you?
+After all, if you can’t be yourself, then why should anyone else be around you?

-Trust is a small word but it means so much and can be interpreted in so many ways, especially within marriages and family foundations.
+Trust is a small word but it means so much and can be interpreted in so many ways, especially within the foundation of marriages.
 We often think that it refers to believing that someone will do what they intend to do.